-As part of a way of giving back to our community, each season we invite children from Make-a-Wish (NZ), Ronald McDonald House and, when special funding allows, provide free tickets for children from low decile schools to provide the opportunity to engage with them at another level with children’s literature.
+As part of a way of giving back to our community, each season we invite children from Make-a-Wish (NZ) and when special funding allows, provide free tickets for children from low decile schools to provide the opportunity to engage with them at another level with children’s literature.

 Since 2004, we have sought to make theatre accessible to various children with disability, providing a NZ Sign Language interpreter for special performances, and support a number of special education units in their visits to our shows.
 And in 2015, thanks to funding from Auckland Council’s Creative Communities we are offering free-entry Audio Described performances for blind or visually impaired children.

 In the mid-1970s Mary Amoore, QSM, established the Auckland Youth Theatre.
 Tim Bray joined the AYT as a teenage drama student in 1977.
 The year after graduating with a Bachelor of Science from the University of Auckland, Mary employed Tim as an actor in their Theatredays (theatre-in-education) programme, and later became a tutor and director there.